lake-wg/edhoc/draft-ietf-lake-traces.md

      82
     )

-where the last value is the length of PLAINTEXT_2.
+where the last value is the length in bytes of PLAINTEXT_2.

 ~~~~~~~~
 info for KEYSTREAM_2 (CBOR Sequence) (37 bytes)